-For more holiday waste & recycling tips, visit casella.com/RecycleBetter ster seems mature for his or her age.
+For more holiday waste & recycling tips, visit casella.com/RecycleBetter ster seems mature for thrown. his or her age.
 2. Be mindful of small parts.
 Small toys can present a choking hazard.
 Also, check to see if parts are secure or can break off.
 3. Check breakability.
 Avoid gifts that seem flimsy or delicate.
-Stay away from toys made from glass or thin plastic, as they could shatter if dropped or thrown.
+Stay away from toys made from glass or thin plastic, as they could shatter if dropped or Seasons Greetings from The Loon's Feather Gift Shop!